iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ### Activation patterns are not a constant in the non-convex problem

 Our non-convex problem is equivalent to a convex and well-specified optimization problem with constraints.
 While the global optima is indeed well described, optimizing the non-convex problem almost always leads to a local minima.
-Because there are too many activations to consider them all, the convex problem will also only find a local minimum.
+Because there are too many activations to consider them all, the convex problem will also only find a local minima.
 Among other things, we'll see that the convex reformulation cannot predict the nonconvex's local minima.

 We will compare the classical gradient descent to the convex reformulation method.
 To be able to compare, we map the non-convex neurons to their convex counterparts associated with the same activation pattern.
 Remember that to solve the convex problem, we constrain the convex neurons to their activation pattern.
 So, for each step of gradient descent, we plot in orange dots the optimal loss of the convex problem _only using_ the activation pattern that the non-convex neurons are currently in.